PartTimeMaker/fow/README.md

 # Fine Outer Wall
 Fine Outer-Wall, merging two gcode files of different layer height to create speed and outer-wall quality compromised gcode file for FDM 3D printing.

 It merges outer-wall from finer layer-height(ex.
-0.1mm) gcode with other portion that including infill, inner-wall from rough layer-height(ex.
+0.1mm) gcode with other portions that including infill, inner-wall from rough layer-height(ex.
 0.3mm).

 ## Usage
 1. Create two gcode files from slicer with rough(ex.
 0.3mm) and fine(ex.
 0.1mm) layer-height from exact same model.
 The slice setting shoud be exlactly same except layer-height.